lk-geimfari/mimesis/docs/index.rst

 Best Practice
 ------------
-We strongly recommend to read articles which published in our blog_ on Medium.
+We strongly recommend to read articles which published in blog_ of our friends on Medium.
 There we are speak about best practices and a number of most useful features of the library.

 Generating mock data using Mimesis: First_ and Second_ part.